maxfischer2781/alice-xrootd-monitor/README.md

 A standard configuration file must specify the `port` to listen on, and redirect the `reports` to consumers.

-    port = 20333
+    core << Reports(10333)
-    reports >> LogFile("/tmp/xrdmon.log")
+    core >> LogFile("/tmp/xrdmon.log")
-    reports >> AliceMon('ALICE::EXAMPLE::SE', 'localhost:8560')
+    core >> AliceMon('ALICE::EXAMPLE::SE', 'localhost:8560')

+# Installation

+The suite can be installed using standard Python package manager `pip` or from source.

+To install the latest release, simply run:

+    pip install xrdmon

+To install the lastest development version, checkout the repository and run:

+    python setup.py install

 # About

 At the moment, the repository is public for reference only.
 It is under development and testing at FZK.
+Please see the [github repository](https://github.com/maxfischer2781/xrdmon) for status and open tickets.

 This suite was initially written for XRootD servers of the ALICE collaboration.
 Monitoring is the *only* ALICE-specific functionality that is not feasible to provide via service management tools.
 If you just want to deploy an XRootD service for ALICE, use [Adrian's alicexrd tools](https://github.com/adriansev/alicexrd).

-# Installation

-The suite can be installed using standard Python package manager `pip` or from source.

-Simply run

-    pip install xrdmon

-or check out this repository and run

-    python setup.py install

 # Notice